pkarsy/NonVolatile/README.md

 - Do not try to use an eepromVar variable as array.
 Do not do eepromVar<int> a(4)[10]; All 10 elements to the array will point to the same EEPROM location 4.
 Use the eepromArray construct.
+- Every eepromVar variable eats some RAM, the same amount as the size of its type.
+1 byte for bool, 2 bytes for int, 4 bytes for long int and float